Bandwidth/redux-facet/README.md

 );
 ```

-In the example above, both the `users` and `posts` facets of the application can reuse the same action creators, reducers, and components to manage their alert systems, but the alerts they create will never cross the boundaries between them. `redux-facet` ensures the actions reach the correct reducer, and the state is separated out before reaching the container.
+In the example above, both the `users` and `posts` facets of the application can reuse the same action creators, reducers, and components to manage their alert systems, but the alerts they create will never cross the boundaries between them. `redux-facet` ensures the actions reach the correct reducer, and the state is separated out in the selectors by facet name before reaching the view.

 ## Immutable.js Support